These easy chocolate dipped madeleines are so buttery and pillowy soft! They are especially delicious paired with a big cup of coffee.

 - They simply taste amazing!
 Honestly, it was hard not to just eat all of the batter before popping them in the oven..

-Here are a few notes to help achieve the soft texture and the signature “madeleine bump” —
+How to achieve the signature "madeleine bump"

 - Once you grease your trays (make sure you get every ridge!), store them in the fridge so they are nice and cold by the time you're ready to fill them.